 West Elementary & Shawsheen Preschool Building Project

-After many years of planning, we are happy to report that construction of the new West Elementary and Shawsheen Preschool began during this April’s school recess.
+After many years of planning, we are happy to report that construction of the new West Elementary and Shawsheen Preschool is underway.

-For those who would like to learn more about the project, including how traffic patterns at West El will be impacted by the construction, please see the information below.
+For those who would like to learn more about the project, please see the information below.
 The FAQs and Presentations sections contain lots of useful information.
 If you still have questions, please contact Joel Blumstein, the Building Committee Chair, at firstname.lastname@example.org.

 |Stay up-to-date on the West El & Shawsheen School Building Project|